How to Avoid and Fight Out-of-Network Medical Bills

 Why were you sent to an out-of-network provider to begin with?
 Did anyone check your benefits beforehand?
 If so, why didn’t they notify you first?
 Why did the insurance company OK it?

-From there it really becomes a matter of the squeaky wheel getting the grease.
-You’ll have to state your case, present documentation, and let them know why you shouldn’t have to pay out-of-network charges.
+From there, you’ll have to state your case, present documentation, and let them know why you shouldn’t have to pay out-of-network charges.

 You’ll likely need to complain and argue as you make your way up to higher and higher, more important contacts within the billing or health provider’s department.